Kayyleigh/BarNotation/README.md

   - Copy expressions across collections by dragging them into other library tabs
   - Library entries are persistent and accessible across notebooks
   - Re-order the library tabs how you want and archive ones you don't need right now
+  - Duplicate existing collections
+  - Archive collections you don't need right now
+  - Search, preview, and restore archived collections
+- **Editor Modes**:
+  - Work in visible cells using Edit Mode
+  - Switch to Preview mode to see roughly how LaTeX would render
+  - Toggle Locked mode to disable interaction and get a clean overview with minimal clutter.
 - **LaTeX Integration**:
   - View the LaTeX translation of math cells
   - Copy LaTeX with `Ctrl+C`
   - Drag math snippets directly into external LaTeX editors like [Overleaf](https://www.overleaf.com/)
+  - Drag raw LaTeX directly into the math library to obtain the corresponding structured math

 ---